“Exercise needs to move from a recommendation to a prescription for people with Parkinson’s.”

 Dr. Jay Alberts, Department of Biomedical Engineering, Cleveland Clinic

-Since 2003, Dr. Jay Alberts has been researching the role that cycling has on reducing the symptoms of Parkinson’s.
+Since 2003, Dr. Jay Alberts has been researching how to exercise with Parkinson’s and the role that cycling has on reducing the symptoms of Parkinson’s.
 It all began when he rode a tandem bike across Iowa (RAGBRAI) with a person with Parkinson’s.

 In this episode, you will learn: